lusamek/OpenCalphad/README.md

 <br/>

-# Materials
+# Plot - Diffusion
 <br/>

-Several utils for materials science are included for modelling diffusion, properties,...
+Several utils for materials science are included for calculation of diffusion,...

 Example of plot showing the diffusion of elements (C and Fe) in host metal Fe:
 ![](https://raw.githubusercontent.com/lusamek/OpenCalphad/master/GUI-Materials-Diffusion-Plot-01.png)